Eliav2/how-react-hooks-work/README.md

   renderer managing a Virtual DOM (VDOM) which is created and updated based on the given React tree.
 - **render** - this is the moment when React tree is created based on the current state.
   then the tree is passed to the renderer that will update the VDOM, and then will flush the changes into the browser's DOM.
+  render cycle consists of few phases that will be [explained later](#render-cycle).
-- **update** - when we say that a component 'updates', we are saying that the function component body re-executed (with possibly different props). it is possible that more the one update cycle will occur before a render. examples of the difference between `update` and `render` later.
+- **update** - on of the phases of a render, when we say that a component 'updates', we are saying that the function component body re-executed
+  (with possibly different props). it is possible that more the one update cycle will occur before a render. examples of the difference between `update` and `render` later.
 - **React hook** - A primitive that shares stateful logic with the parent Component. this is the reason hooks allowed only inside a body of a function component - hook is `hooked` to the parent component stateful logic.
 The hook and the parent component updates are triggers in the same phase, and the effects of the hook and the FC also fire in the same phase.
-- **a component's _phase_** - this is not an official term, I'm using this term in this tutorial to describe a different point of time in a React component. update:
+- **a component's _phase_** - this is not an official term, I'm using this term in this tutorial to describe a certain point of time in a React component. update:
   [also React calls this phase](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects).

 Note - These definitions were summarized by me and may not be accurate, but they are sufficient to understand the rest of